ece-student/Team-16/docs/lab3/lab3.md

 In this portion of the lab, we were task with generating audio via an FPGA and an 8-bit R2R DAC.
 The DAC was connected to the FPGA on pins 15, 17, 19, 21, 23, 25, 27, and 31 on GPIO-0 header.
 These pins were then connected to DAC pins 1 through 8.
 The output (pin 16) from the DAC was connected to a 1uF capacitor to block DC voltage from the speaker.
 The capacitor is then connected to a stereo 3.5mm audio jack.
 In switching the audio signal on and off we used KEY[1].
 The pin that we used when we used the Arduino to trigger the FPGA to play the tune was pin 33.

+## Multiple frequency tune
+After being able to play a tune, we wanted the ability to play a short song, which would require playing multiple tunes sequentially.
+In Verilog, sequentiality can be implemented using FSMs (finite state machines).
+We wanted to play Jaws.
+This was to be accomplished by playing 4 tones at different frequencies.

+// calculations of tune frequencies

+We had four states for each tone: STATE_1, STATE_2, STATE_3, and STATE_4.
+We also had an initial state at which nothing is playing and the tone is waiting for the signal to start.

+There are two registers to hold state: the current state and the next state.
+At every positive clock edge there are three cases to check:

+1. RESET is high.
+In this case all the registers including the states are set to their initial values.
+2. DONE is high.
+DONE signals for the tone to start.
+When it is high, nextState is set to STATE_1.
+This allows the state to transition from the initial state to the first tone state at the next positive clock edge.
+3. // do we need to check DONE before going in here?
+	This is the actual tone state logic.
+It begins by assigning nextState to currState and then nextState will be set in the case statement.
+The case statement is on the current state.
+When it is in the initial state, nextState is assigned to STATE_Initial so nothing happens.
+This is when the tone is done playing and is waiting for another DONE signal to start again.

+States 1 to 3 have identical logic.
+Each state has a counter register associated with it.
+This counter initially stores the number of clock cycles each tone’s sawtooth is supposed to last.
+This counter value changes depending on the frequency of the tone.
+When the counter is less than 1, it is reset.
+Otherwise it is just decremented.
+Another register, duration is the number of clock cycles the entire state/tone is supposed to last.
+When it is less than 1, nextState is set to the next state and duration is reset.
+Otherwise, nextState is assigned to the current state and duration is decremented.
+State 4 is different in that it needs to handle termination.
+The only difference is that when duration is less than 1 and it is ready to move on, nextState is assigned to STATE_Initial which terminates the tune.